The Year in Music 2021: The Beatles: Get Back docuseries doesn’t let down Fab Four fans - NewsBreak

 During the month of January in 1969, the Beatles came together to create a multimedia project that would include a TV special, a live show (their first in years), and a documentary.
 This was the genesis of Get Back, an intimate look at the Beatles’ composition of two of their most heralded albums, Abbey Road (1969) and Let it Be (1970).
 The group—John Lennon, Paul McCartney, George Harrison, and Ringo Starr—sat in their studio (and various other locations) to record new songs for a live show sometime later in the month.
 The entire time, cameras were watching them, recording their laughs, disputes, mistakes, tea breaks, and hit-making.
 This docuseries consists of three episodes, each averaging 2.5 hours in length, and was released on Disney+ this past Thanksgiving weekend.

+The chase for eyeballs has been a boon for eardrums.
+With a flood of money pouring in from such streamers as Netflix, Hulu, Apple TV+ and Disney+ as they chase subscribers, artists young and old were are cashing fat checks for the screen rights to their lives, on and offstage (so long as they retained final cut).
+Meanwhile, acclaimed directors including Peter Jackson (“Get Back”), Todd Haynes (“The Velvet Underground”) and Edgar Wright (“The Sparks Brothers”) were drawn to music docs in ways not seen since Martin Scorsese fixed his lens on the Band for “The Last Waltz” or Jonathan Demme shot the Talking Heads’ ”Stop Making Sense.”

-With 2021 now in the rear-view mirror, it’s a good time to look ahead at some of the artists planning to release new music in the new year — including John Mellencamp, Bryan Adams and Tears for Fears.
-Mellencamp’s new album, Strictly a One-Eyed Jack, will be released...
+With 2021 now in the rear-view mirror, it’s a good time to look ahead at some of the artists planning to release new music in the new year.
+January alone will see the arrival of new studio efforts by John Mellencamp, Jethro Tull and Elvis Costello and the Imposters.

 We interrupt our usual (well, semi-usual) Home Stretch sports column to bring you a few words about “Get Back.”.
 The three-part, nearly eight-hour series involving the Beatles, appears on Disney Plus.
 There are numerous twists and turns to what the producers, and the band, hoped to accomplish, but in...